 The Futurist, and Writer's Digest.
 She is a former ad agency senior writer and account executive.

 has a bachelor's degree in exercise physiology and is currently working on her master's degree in nutrition.
 Her credits include

 IDEA Health and Fitness Source, and

 is a freelance writer who has written about health, food, and entertainment for online and print publications.
-She is currently earning a master's degree at the University of Cincinnati in editing and publishing.
+She holds a master's degree from the University of Cincinnati in editing and publishing.

 Nathalie Smith, MSN, RN

 is certified nurse practitioner, writing consultant, and freelance medical writer based in Lincoln, Nebraska.
 She holds a master's degree in nursing from the University of California, San Francisco.
 With over 10 years' experience as a medical writer, Nathalie has contributed to over 70 articles for peer-reviewed medical journals.
 She is president of Aspen Medical Writing Associates.

 is a board-certified family physician based in Seattle, WA, specializing in prevention and primary care medicine.
 She has over 20 years of experience in private practice, health maintenance organizations, and various group-practice clinics.
 Her writing has been published on several websites and in numerous magazines and newsletters, including

 American Family Physician, and